-We offer opportunities for teens in the The Teen Poetry & Music Slam, a free opportunity for teens to present their poetry, spoken word, short prose or songs.
-To prepare for their performance, they can participate in the Poetry Writing for Teens or the From Page to Stage workshops where students receive heart-to-pen guidance from master poets on finding inspiration and expressing passion on the page.
+The Teen Poetry & Music Slam is a free opportunity for teens to present their poetry, spoken word, short prose or songs.
+To prepare for their performance, they often can participate in workshops where students receive heart-to-pen guidance from master poets on finding inspiration and expressing passion on the page.

-Our youth education programs are sponsored by many businesses and organizations, individual donors through our Stakeholder program and major donors including the Bretzlaff Foundation and:
+Our youth education programs are sponsored by many businesses and organizations, individual donors through our Stakeholder program, and major donors including The Bretzlaff Foundation, Terry Wells Foundation and: